ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

 ??? question "Units?"
-    The unit of the quantity $nRT_0$ should be a unit of energy; more precisely, it should be the unit of the generalized force $F$ multiplied by the unit of the generalized displacement $U$.
+    The unit of the quantity $nRT_0$ should be a unit of energy; more precisely, it should be the unit of the generalized force $f$ multiplied by the unit of the generalized displacement $u$.

 !!! note
-    A negative generalized force $F<0$ corresponds to a compressed state (the pressure is greater than the ambient pressure, $p>p_0$).
-A positive generalized force $F>0$ corresponds to a *vacuumed* state (the pressure is smaller than the ambient pressure, $p<p_0$).
+    A negative generalized force $f<0$ corresponds to a compressed state (the pressure is greater than the ambient pressure, $p>p_0$).
+A positive generalized force $f>0$ corresponds to a *vacuumed* state (the pressure is smaller than the ambient pressure, $p<p_0$).